-The Health Insurance Marketplace is a new federally operated insurance marketplace (or “exchange”) where individuals and small businesses will be able to shop for and compare health coverage.
+The Health Insurance Marketplace (Marketplace) is a federally operated insurance marketplace (or exchange) where individuals and small businesses shop for and compare health coverage.
 The Marketplace is primarily accessed as a website: www.healthcare.gov.
-However, a paper application and consumer assistance is available at the Health Insurance Marketplace Call Center: 800-318-2596 or by contacting a local assister.
+However, a paper application and consumer assistance is available at the Marketplace Call Center 800-318-2596 or by contacting a local assister.

 Purchasing Coverage in the Health Insurance Marketplace:

 Any individual or family may buy coverage in the Marketplace.
 (Illegal or undocumented immigrants and incarcerated people cannot purchase coverage in the Marketplace.)
 For those who do not want to purchase in the Marketplace, coverage will continue to be sold outside of the Marketplace during open enrollment.
 Off Marketplace plans may be purchased through a licensed agent or directly from a health carrier.
 However, the advanced premium tax credit (APTC) and cost-sharing reduction (CSR) benefit are only available to those who qualify and purchase a health plan on the Marketplace.